-- The provost and vice president for academic affairs, who serves as the chief academic officer of the university represents the president when called upon, and performs other duties as assigned by the president.
-In the absence of the president, the provost and vice president for academic affairs acts as chief executive officer of the university. - The vice president for operations oversees the fiscal, business, human relations, technology, and campus safety functions of the university. - The vice president for student success and enrollment services is the chief student services officer and is responsible for a variety of programs, services, and activities that enhance student success from the point of recruitment and admission, advisement and registration, student and residential life, and retention and graduation. - The vice president for advancement is the university's chief advancement and fund-raising officer and is responsible for managing, coordinating, and integrating the university's fundraising, and capital development projects with the Kennesaw State University Foundation. - The special assistant to the president for legal affairs and diversity is responsible for providing legal counsel and advice to the president, the leadership team, and the campus community, and for assuring that diversity and equal employment opportunity exist and are understood throughout the campus community. - The special assistant to the president for university relations and external affairs is responsible for coordinating, directing, and implementing the university's community relations, government relations, public relations, and marketing programs. - The faculty executive assistant to the president provides executive support to the president by acting as a key presidential liaison to a wide variety of constituents both within and outside the university, by providing feedback and advice to the president on a wide variety of issues, and by undertaking special projects as assigned by the president. - The executive assistant to the president manages and coordinates the administrative affairs of the office of the president.
+- The provost and vice president for academic affairs, who serves as the chief academic officer of the university, represents the president when called upon and performs other duties as assigned by the president.
+In the absence of the president, the provost and vice president for academic affairs acts as chief executive officer of the university. - The vice president for operations oversees the fiscal, business, human relations, technology, and campus safety functions of the university. - The vice president for student success and enrollment services is the chief student services officer and is responsible for a variety of programs, services, and activities that enhance student success from the point of recruitment and admission, advisement and registration, student and residential life, and retention and graduation. - The vice president for advancement is the university's chief advancement and fund-raising officer and is responsible for managing, coordinating, and integrating the university's fundraising and capital development projects with the Kennesaw State University Foundation. - The special assistant to the president for legal affairs is responsible for providing legal counsel and advice to the president, the leadership team, and the campus community, and for assuring that equal employment opportunities exist and are understood throughout the campus community. - The special assistant to the president for university relations and external affairs is responsible for coordinating, directing, and implementing the university's community relations, government relations, public relations, and marketing programs. - The faculty executive assistant to the president provides executive support to the president by acting as a key presidential liaison to a wide variety of constituents both within and outside the university, by providing feedback and advice to the president on a wide variety of issues, and by undertaking special projects as assigned by the president. - The chief diversity officer coordinates diversity-oriented programs and initiatives, including the development and implementation of a specific strategic plan aligned with the university's strategic plan. - The executive assistant to the president manages and coordinates the administrative affairs of the office of the president.